|Ship name||Furttenbach galley|

 The model is a very beautiful, detailed piece of work.
 The oars are loosely laid on deck and have to be taken out when carrying the model more than a few meters.

 The model's stand is made from ebony.
-It can be taken out of the stand, e.g. for transport.
+The model can be taken out of the stand, e.g. for transport.

 Below are two drawings of the book of Furttenbach of 1629, that were taken from the digitized version of ULB Sachsen-Anhalt (Universitäts- und Landesbibliothek Sachsen-Anhalt, Uni Halle, Digitization on demand, Joseph Furttenbach "Architectura Navalis.
 Das ist: Von dem Schiff-Gebäw" Ulm, 1629, VD17 23:270292U)